Managing arthritis Pains in dogs & cats

 Depending on your dog’s breed, the average canine lifespan is between 10–13 years.
 However, larger breeds including Great Danes, St Bernards, Shar Peis and Mastiffs, generally have shorter lifespans, averaging less than 7 years.
 The average domestic feline lifespan is between 10–15 years.

 As your pet gets older, they slow down and their needs change.
 Consideration needs to be given to their diet, dental hygiene, exercise routines and living conditions.
 Regular check ups with our friendly veterinarians are a good idea.

-How do you know if your pet has arthritis?
+How do I know if your pet has arthritis?

 Arthritis affects joints, making it painful to move.
 Common symptoms of arthritis includes:

-- Reduced activity, movement and more reluctant to play
+- Reduced activity, movement & reluctant to play

 - Limb stiffness

 - Difficulty getting up

 - Reduced appetite